the-anweddol-project/the-anweddol-project/README.md

 ## Note

-The software is currently under development.
+The software is currently under its first beta version (1.0.0).

 You can retrieve some trivial information on the [front page website](https://the-anweddol-project.github.io) or the [reddit community page](https://www.reddit.com/r/Anweddol).